Kioraga/steam-appid-changer/README.md

 ## Disclaimer

 This script modifies game files and is intended for educational and testing purposes only.
 Use it responsibly and at your own risk.
 The author and contributors are not responsible for any damage caused by the usage of this script.

-***

-Feel free to customize and expand upon this template to provide more details, instructions, or any additional information that your users might find helpful.